fitzgerald-kyle/insider-training/README.md

 You can see my commentary on model performance in *nb3_decision_tree.ipynb* and *nb4_neural_net.ipynb*.
 I create a custom-weighted mean-squared-error metric that penalizes overestimated valuation losses and underestimated large valuation gains more harshly.

 ## What strategy is used?
 I develop a simple trading strategy in *nb5_strategy_simulation.ipynb* based on my model's valuation-percentage-increase predictions.
-I benchmark it against the performance of the S&P 500 ETF fund, [SPY](https://www.google.com/finance/quote/SPY:NYSEARCA), across the given 3-month time period.
+I benchmark it against the performance of the S&P 500 ETF fund, [SPY](https://www.google.com/finance/quote/SPY:NYSEARCA), across the given time period for testing.
 <br />
 <br />
 *\*This project is neither an investment pitch nor financial advice.*